Schilderina achatidea

-Schilderina achatidea, common name agate cowry, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.
+Schilderina achatidea, common name agate cowry, is a species of sea snail, a cowry, a marine gastropod mollusc in the family Cypraeidae, the cowries.

 Description

 The shell size varies between 22 mm and 50 mm.
 The dorsum surface is usually brown, while the base is white.

 Distribution

 This species can be found in the Mediterranean Sea and in northwestern Africa.